PlusKitty/PDFTwice/README.md

 - **View modes**: Switch between page-by-page rendering or continuous scroll
 - **Session recovery**: Comments get autosaved and restored when you come back
 - **Accessibility**: Show alt text on hover, with an optional visual indicator
-- **Automation friendly**: Load remote and local PDFs on the web version like this: `?a=doc1.pdf&b=doc2.pdf` or use command line arguments with the desktop app.
+- **Automation friendly**: Load remote and local PDFs on the web version like this: `?a=doc1.pdf&b=doc2.pdf` or use command line arguments with the desktop app

 ### 💬 Annotations & Review